-Try this out: Using 3" x 5" index cards make out 12 IOUs, one for each month of the year.
+Try this out.
+Using 3" x 5" index cards make out twelve IOUs, one for each month of the coming year.
 Slip each one into an envelope.
 On the envelope, write your child's name and the month the IOU is to be opened and claimed.
-These make great last minute gifts when tied up with ribbon and a bow.
+They make great last minute gifts when tied up with ribbon and a bow.

-My favorite IOU's are made out for the gift of time together.
-Regardless of your child's age, there's something you can think of that they'd like to do with you and you alone.
-For instance, a three year old's IOU could be good for a half hour of sandbox play.
-A 12 year old might prefer a day fishing on the lake.
+My favorite IOUs are made out for the gift of time.
+Regardless of your child's age, there's something you can think of that he or she would like to do with you and you alone.
+For instance, a three-year-old's IOU could be good for a half hour of sandbox play.
+A 12 year old would prefer a day fishing on the lake.

 IOUs can also introduce your child to new experiences.
-Simply make an IOU for a month's worth of lessons.
+Simply make an IOU out for a month's worth of lessons.
 Types of lessons acceptable (and affordable!) can be listed so your child can circle which he or she prefers.
-Depending on your child's age and interests, lessons could be anything from tap dance to photography to gymnastics to guitar lessons and so on.
+Depending on your child's age and interests, lessons could be anything from tap dance to photography to gymnastics to guitar and on and on

 IOUs can be as simple or creative as you wish.
 You can make IOUs specifically for each child, or you can make them generic so any child can use them.
-A back rub is great for one and all, but use of the good family car for a date would only be good for a teen with a driver's license.
+A back rub is great for one and all, but use of the good family car for a date would only be good for those older than 16 (with a good driving record!).